-Has your vape mod ever prevented you from vaping?
+It’s not fun when your vape mod prevents you from vaping.
 Messages like “check atomizer”, “atomizer low”, “no atomizer” or “atomizer short” will not let you move forward until the issue is resolved.
 When it happens, it feels like getting a 404 message when you want to vape.
-Ugh!

 If you are using a regulated mod, or a pod vape with a visual display, it’s bound to happen at one point or another.
 But those regulations are there for preventing mishaps.
 It’s great to have protections, but it sucks to be at the mercy of your electronics.
 While some of us know the simple fixes to get back on course, it can be very confusing for new vapers.
 After all, there is a vape tank on the mod… so why would your mod say something like “no atomizer”?

 Different brands often use different error messages, complicating the matter further.
 One company may use the standard “atomizer short” error for a shorted coil, while another may say “check atomizer” for the same reason—or use it as an umbrella term for all atomizer issues.
 We won’t be addressing each error message separately.
 Instead, we’ll explain the reasons behind them and offer some suggestions on how to resolve them.

 Here are the six most common reasons behind your mod’s error messages, and our suggested remedies.

 It could be something as simple as a bad factory coil, a loose connection on your rebuildable, or the factory coil itself isn’t properly seated or missing an insulator.
 Also, some people may misjudge the size of their builds, causing their coil to touch the chamber and short out—and that will cause an “atomizer short” or an “atomizer low” error.